-After an earlier ruling in Utah, Turner said he had an inclination that the Oklahoma court would do something similar and thought it was necessary to give House leadership the “opportunity” to have “an arrow in the quiver” and a vehicle to proceed if the Constitutional amendment was overturned.
+After an earlier ruling in Utah, Turner said he had a feeling that the Oklahoma court would do something similar and thought it was necessary to give House leadership the "opportunity" to have "an arrow in the quiver" and a vehicle to proceed if the constitutional amendment was overturned.

 He has also filed a shell bill, House Bill 2466, dubbed the "Preservation of Marriage Act."
 It contains no substantial language and can be modified, as can the other measure.

 "I think House leadership will be responsible and wait until we have reached our own legal consensus until we make a move on those," Turner said of the measures.